markusthilo/Cirdan/README.md

 By default user settings are stored in `%AppData%\Local\Cirdan\settings.json`.

-Nuitka is needed to bild Windows executable.
-The make-script can be used.
+Nuitka is needed to bild Windows executables.
+The Batch-Script `make-dist-bat` can be used.
 Check if paths need to be adapted.

 Still testing.
 The author is not responsible for any malfunction and/or lost data.

 MIT License